Magic-Deck/ponyshow/README.md

 # Ponyshow - Create great-looking slides from simple Markdown files

 Ponyshow is a command line tool for turning your markdown files into beautiful presentations.

-It's simple!
+It's a simpler, faster way to create presentations.

 Write down your thoughts in your favorite markdown / text editor, and Ponyshow will convert them into beautiful presentations on the fly.
 Make a change.. it's instantly visible.

 Features such as:

 - "Live view" rendering
 - Custom themes
+- Auto layouts
 - Localization
 - Code snippet support with syntax highlighting
 - Image positioning and styling